ragnar76/afros/drive_c/teradesk/readme.txt

   would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, it is the opinion  of the  current maintainer that background pictures are in fact distracting  to  the user and a waste of system  resources.
-However,  MyAES,  as well as  D.Mequignon's  utility named PICDESK provide this feature for (almost) any desktop.
-It also seems that this functionality can be built into XaAES without too much trouble.
+However,  MyAES,  XaAES,  as well as  D.Mequignon's utility named PICDESK provide this feature for (almost) any desktop.
   The hypertext manual  for TeraDesk  explains   how TeraDesk  should be set to use the background picture provided by an AES or other agent.